zacanger/niddesa/text/generated-translations/cullaniddesa/10-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Dushangya!"]
+"[Blessed One: "Dushangya!"]
 For those who are incapable of lusting for him, for him, eagerness will not be discovered,

 For those who have passed through doubts, there is no further relief for him. "